 - C. Nursing Services.
-Nursing services shall be under the direct supervision of a Registered Nurse who has had at least one (1) year experience in psychiatric or mental health nursing or has had previous work experience in chemical dependency units.
+Nursing services shall be under the direct supervision of a Registered Nurse qualified by education and experience in psychiatric, mental health or chemical dependency nursing.
 The number of Registered Nurses, Licensed Practical Nurses, and other personnel shall be adequate to formulate and carry out the nursing components of the individual treatment plan for each patient.
-There shall be a Registered Nurse on duty twenty-four (24) hours per day, seven (7) days per week to plan, assign, supervise and evaluate nursing care, and to provide for the delivery of nursing care to patients. - D. Psychiatric Services.
+There shall be a Registered Nurse on duty 24 hours per day, seven days per week to plan, assign, supervise and evaluate nursing care, and to provide for the delivery of nursing care to patients. - D. Psychiatric Services.
 Patients shall be provided with psychiatric services in accordance with their needs by a psychiatrist licensed in the State of Arkansas.
 Services to patients include evaluations, consultations, therapy and program development. - E. Psychological Services.
 Patients shall be provided with psychological services in accordance with their needs by a qualified psychologist.
 Services to patients include evaluations, consultation, therapy and program development.
 A qualified psychologist is an individual licensed by the State Board of Psychological Examiners with a specialty area in clinical or counseling psychology. - F. Social Services.
 Social work services are under the supervision of a qualified social worker.
 The director of the service or department shall be a licensed social worker in the State of Arkansas.
 If the director does not have a Masters Degree from an accredited School of Social Work or has not been certified by the Academy of Certified Social Workers, there shall be documented monthly supervisory consultation by such a qualified social worker. - G. Social Work Staff.
 Social work staff is qualified and numerically adequate to provide the following services: - 1.
-Psychosocial data for diagnosis and treatment planning: - 2.
+Psychosocial data for diagnosis and treatment planning; - 2.
 Direct therapeutic services to individual patients, patient groups or families; - 3.
 Develop community resources; - 4.
 Participate in interdisciplinary conferences and meetings concerning treatment planning, including identification and utilization of other facilities and alternative forms of care and treatment. - H. Activity Services.
 Activity services staff shall be sufficient in number and skills to meet the needs of patients and achieve the goals of the service.
 The activity service shall be supervised by a qualified Activity Director.
 A qualified Activity Director is an individual with a Bachelor's Degree who has at least one (1) year of experience in assessing, planning and coordinating activity services in a health care setting.
 In the absence of such a qualified Activity Director, this requirement may be met with a documented monthly supervisory consultation visit by a qualified Activity Therapist. - I. Substance Abuse Counselor.
-There shall be at least one (1) Certified Substance Abuse Counselor on the treatment staff (as certified by the Arkansas Substance Abuse Certification Board).
+There shall be at least one Certified Substance Abuse Counselor on the treatment staff (as certified by the Arkansas Substance Abuse Certification Board).
 Substance Abuse Counselor staff is qualified and numerically adequate to provide the following services: - 1.
 Direct counseling services to individual patients, patient groups and families;